TimothyGold/Flysky-OpenTX-Test-Branch/README.md

-# This is for building firmware for the Nirvana NV14 Radio forked from the Flysky-OpenTX-Test-Branch project and maintained without any support.
+# This is for building firmware for the Nirvana NV14 Radio forked from the Flysky-OpenTX-Test-Branch project and maintained without any support

 ## WARNING: ...not an official branch ...do NOT use

 ---

-## This is a playground for all new functions, gadgets or options from all sources I can find and adapt
+## This is a playground for all new functions, gadgets or options from all sources I can find and adapt.
+Be sure to always use an official firmware for flying in real world.
+Maybe you could try the OLDEST available build

 ---